Frontman of iconic rock band, Ronin, finally finds what he has been searching for

 He ended the prayer weeping.
 “In Jesus’ name I pray, Amen.”

-At that moment, he saw a green plastic bag and a green reusable bag in his mind’s eye.
+Almost immediately, he saw a green plastic bag and a green reusable bag in his mind’s eye.

 “I thought, ‘This is so random.
 You’re the Creator of the universe and I don’t know if You’re there.
 And here I am thinking of plastic bags and reusable bags.
 This is crazy,” said Levan.